lhcee3/AI-G-DAO/docs/README.md

 **TerraLinke** - Where AI meets humanity to save our planet
 Built with love on Algorand's carbon-negative blockchain for maximum environmental impact.

 *Ready to revolutionize climate action?
-The future starts here.Come Join Us*
+The future starts here.Come Join Us, Today!*